hyperdivision/anonymous-credentials/README.md

 ### Revocability

 A service can report a `pseudonymPublicKey` to the Issuer to have them revoked.
-The Issuer may then determine which identity this pseudonym belongs to and publish the `root` to a blacklist associated with the certification.
-Verifiers interested in this certification subscribe to the blacklist and calculate the `pseudonymPublicKey`s associated with the blacklisted user and can check each new user against this list.
+The Issuer may then determine which identity this pseudonym belongs to and publish the `root` to a revocation list associated with the certification.
+Verifiers interested in this certification subscribe to the revocation list and calculate the `pseudonymPublicKey`s associated with the revocation listed user and can check each new user against this list.